StefanoMartella/DSL4GaR/docs/getting-started/installation.md

 <br />

-That's it, you can start using the DSL for designing rules! 🥳
+That's it, you can start using DSL4GaR for designing rules! 🥳

-## Problems?

-Ask for help or notify some lack on this documentation [here](https://github.com/StefanoMartella/DSL4GaR/issues). 🙏🏻